ludecieldev/Arcade-Public/docs/ARCHITECTURE.md

 Events flow through the system as follows:

-1. User inputs are captured by the graphics library
+1. User inputs (keyboard and mouse) are captured by the graphics library
 2. The graphics library passes events to the Core
 3. The Core processes system-level events (switching libraries)
-4. Gameplay events are passed to the active game
+4. Gameplay events are passed to the active game through either `handleInput` (for keyboard) or `handleMouseInput` (for mouse)
 5. The game updates its state
 6. The game instructs the graphics library what to render

+## Input Handling System

+The architecture includes a comprehensive input handling system:

+### Keyboard Input
+- Standardized key codes are defined in the `IGraphicsLibrary` interface
+- The `getKey()` method provides keyboard input to the Core
+- Games process keyboard input through the `handleInput(int key)` method

+### Mouse Input
+- Mouse events are encapsulated in the `MouseEvent` structure
+- The `getMouse()` method provides mouse position and button state
+- Games process mouse input through the `handleMouseInput(const MouseEvent&)` method
+- Different graphics libraries provide varying levels of mouse support, from basic (Ncurses) to full (SDL2, Allegro5)

+### Input Adaptability
+Games can adapt to different input methods based on available features:
+- Check which graphics library is active and adjust input handling accordingly
+- Provide fallback mechanisms for libraries with limited capabilities
+- Offer multiple control schemes when appropriate

 ## Error Handling